Jonathanngamboe/AirdropFarmer/README.md

 To receive IPN notifications from CoinPayments, make sure your application is running and accessible at the IPN URL (https://yourdomain.com/ipn by default).
 Configure your CoinPayments account to send IPN notifications to this URL.

+Note: This application is configured to fetch secrets from a Vault instance.
+Please ensure that the Vault is running and accessible, and that the correct Vault token is provided.

 ## Troubleshooting

 If you encounter any issues while setting up or running the AirdropFarmer Telegram bot, please follow these steps: